Faith in AI can narrow the futures individuals consider

+To test this, we conduct behavioral experiments using a decision paradigm based on the classic Newcomb’s paradox, a two-choice task in which different reasoning processes can prescribe different choices.
+Originally proposed as a philosophical thought experiment, Newcomb’s paradox has become a canonical problem in decision theory concerning prediction and rational choice \cite{nozick1969newcomb, gibbard1978counterfactuals, sloman2009causal}.
+We adapt this paradigm by replacing the abstract predictor with an AI system and deliberately withholding information about its predictive reliability, allowing us to examine how people’s own interpretations of the AI shape their reasoning and choices.

-To test this, we conduct behavioral experiments using a decision paradigm based on Newcomb’s paradox \cite{nozick1969newcomb, gibbard1978counterfactuals, sloman2009causal}, a two-choice task in which different reasoning approaches can lead to different choices (see Supplementary Text).
-Participants face two boxes (Fig. \ref{fig:main}A), where Box A always contains a guaranteed US\$1 and Box B contains either US\$0 or US\$3.
-They choose either to take both boxes (two-boxing) or only Box B (one-boxing), and are paid accordingly.
-Before making their choice, they are told that an AI system predicts which option they will choose.
-If the AI predicts one-boxing, Box B contains US\$3; if it predicts two-boxing, Box B contains US\$0.
-At the time of choice, participants are not told the prediction or the resulting content of Box B. Instead, they are informed that Box B’s content has already been determined by the AI's prediction and cannot be changed.
-In our implementation, we do not provide information about the AI’s predictive reliability to examine how participants’ own interpretations of its predictive capability guide their choices.
+Participants face two boxes, where Box A always contains a guaranteed US\$1 and Box B contains either US\$0 or US\$3 (Fig. \ref{fig:main}A).
+Participants then choose either both boxes (two-boxing) or only Box B (one-boxing), and are paid accordingly.
+Before expressing their choice, participants are told that an AI system has predicted which option they will choose: if the AI predicts one-boxing, Box B contains US\$3; if it predicts two-boxing, Box B contains US\$0.
+At the time of choice, participants are, however, not told the prediction or what Box B contains.
+Instead, they are informed that Box B’s content has already been determined by the AI's prediction and cannot be changed, regardless of what they choose.

 From a strategic dominance perspective, two-boxing yields a higher payoff regardless of prediction ($1 + X > X$, where $X \in \{0, 3\}$).
-However, if individuals treat the AI’s prediction as reflecting their future action, they may instead treat the value of $X$ as determined by their anticipated choice.
-Under this reasoning, one-boxing can be preferred, even at the cost of forgoing the guaranteed reward ($1 + 0 < 3$).
+However, if individuals believe that AI can predict their future actions, they may instead treat the contents of Box B ($X$) as contingent on the action they anticipate taking.
+Under this logic, one-boxing can be preferred ($1 + 0 < 3$), even though it requires forgoing Box A's guaranteed reward.
 Unlike cooperation or social dilemma games \cite{axelrod1981evolution, milinski2002reputation, bernhard2006parochial}, this paradigm contains no strategic or social incentives that would otherwise justify choosing a lower-payoff option.
-Thus, observing one-boxing indicates that AI prediction can itself alter how individuals evaluate and select among available actions, even when it does not affect objective payoffs.
+Thus, observing one-boxing in this setup indicates that AI prediction can itself alter how individuals reason about their available actions, as if they believe the AI already ``knows'' what they will do.